Gase makes clear his goal for the Jets: Beat the Pats

+Adam Gase makes clear his goal for the Jets: Beat the Patriots

+Players like new coach's aggressiveness and "dog mentality" when it comes to his competitive drive.

 Adam Gase didn’t waste much time in letting his players know the goal is to beat the Patriots.
-It was his message to the Jets in the first meeting to kick off their offseason workouts last week.
+It was the new coach's message to the Jets in the first meeting to kick off their offseason workouts last week.

 “We know what team’s been up top for a long time.
 We feel we have the tools and the players and the game plan to get that done.”

 No doubt these words will find their way to Foxborough, Massachusetts, where Bill Belichick and the Super Bowl champion Patriots take pleasure in knocking off the Jets.
-The heated rivals will play each other two times this season – reportedly in Week 3 in Foxborough and on Monday night in Week 7 at MetLife Stadium.
+The heated rivals reportedly will play each other in Week 3 in Foxborough and on Monday night in Week 7 at MetLife Stadium.

 Gase’s message wasn’t Rex Ryan saying he didn’t come to the Jets “to kiss Bill Belichick’s rings.”
 But it does tell you a little about Gase’s personality and drive.